frc971/971-Robot-Code/README.md

 Git has support for adding Signed-off-by lines by using `git commit -s`, or you can setup a git commit hook to automatically sign off your commits.
 [Stack Overflow](https://stackoverflow.com/questions/15015894/git-add-signed-off-by-line-using-format-signoff-not-working) has instructions for how to do this if you are interested.

 ## Access to the code
 The main central location for our code is our [Gerrit](https://www.gerritcodereview.com/) server at https://software.frc971.org/gerrit.
+If you are on a platform not compatible with our codebase follow the instructions [here](#setting-up-access-to-a-workspace-on-the-build-server) to set up access to the build server.
 To download a copy of the 971 code on your computer, follow these steps:
-  1. Fill out an SVN account request form to get an SVN account.
+  1. Fill out the 971 system access request form to get a gerrit account.
-    1. Mention that you are part of the software team and need Gerrit access
+  - The form is pinned in the `#coding` channel in slack.
-    2. It is recommended to use your firstname in all lowercase for your username
+  - You need to be fully signed up for the team and have turned in all the forms and pass the safety test
-  2. Go to our [Gerrit server](https://software.frc971.org/gerrit) and create an account.
+    - More information on signing up with the team can be found here: https://frc971.org/join
-  3. Contact Brian Silverman or Stephan Massalt with your SVN username to get access to the code in Gerrit.
+  2. Wait for Stephan Massalt to setup the account and message you the credentials.
-  4. When you log into Gerrit the first time, please [add your Email Address](http://software.frc971.org/gerrit/settings/#EmailAddresses)
+  3. When you log into Gerrit the first time, please [add your Email Address](http://software.frc971.org/gerrit/settings/#EmailAddresses)
-  5. Add your SSH key to Gerrit in order to be able to check out code
+  4. Add your SSH key to Gerrit in order to be able to check out code
-    1. If you don't already have an ssh key, you can create one using `ssh-keygen -t ed25519`.
+  - If you don't already have an ssh key, you can create one using `ssh-keygen -t ed25519`.
 This will create a public/private key pair-- the default location for your public key will be `~/.ssh/id_ed25519.pub`
-    2. Log into Gerrit and go to `Settings->SSH Keys` and paste your public key into the `New SSH Key` text box and clicking on `ADD NEW SSH KEY`
+  - Log into Gerrit and go to `Settings->SSH Keys` and paste your public key into the `New SSH Key` text box and clicking on `ADD NEW SSH KEY`
-  6. Install `git`: `sudo apt install git`
+  5. Install `git`: `sudo apt install git`
-  7. Go to [the 971-Robot-Code project in Gerrit](https://software.frc971.org/gerrit/#/admin/projects/971-Robot-Code) and run the command to Download the 971-Robot-Code repository.
+  6. Go to [the 971-Robot-Code project in Gerrit](https://software.frc971.org/gerrit/#/admin/projects/971-Robot-Code) and run the command to Download the 971-Robot-Code repository.
-    1. We recommend downloading the code via SSH using the `clone with commit-msg hook` command
+  - We recommend downloading the code via SSH using the `clone with commit-msg hook` command
-    2. NOTE: Running with the option to `clone with commit-msg hook` will save you trouble later.
+  - NOTE: Running with the option to `clone with commit-msg hook` will save you trouble later.

 To learn more about git, open a terminal and run `man git`, or see [git(1)](https://manpages.debian.org/buster/git-man/git.1.en.html) (especially the NOTES section).